kennethrrosen/qubes-for-journalists/salt/README.md

  - add `qubes-shared-folders` policies to `dom0`
  - add `crossover` rpm to `writing` files
  - reevaluate `set-menu-items` in each salt config
+ - ensure all apps autostart on qubes start